 As I promised you at the beginning of this article, I’ll cover some tips and tricks on taking care of a Tortoiseshell cat or kitten.
 Let’s start with the basics.

 When getting a Tortoiseshell kitten, it’s of intrinsic importance to pinpoint its exact breed, and especially its parents’ breeds if the furball isn’t pure.
 You need to know the breed in order to keep an eye out for the breed-specific health concerns, as well as for the cat’s possible breed-specific personality traits.
 The easiest way to do this is to take the kitty to a reputable vet, regardless of what the previous owners have told you.
 The doctor will be able to give you proper information regarding the genetic inheritance of your new pet.

 Needless to say, you shouldn’t feed your feline friend with table scraps.
 And needless to say, you should use high-quality cat food that lacks fillers and harmful ingredients.

 However, you should treat Torties just as you would treat any pure or pedigreed kitten when it comes to food.
 Many breeds have specific nutritional requirements.
 Depending on your Tortoiseshell cat’s breed, it will demand a special diet.

 Don’t hate the “tortitude”

-Your cat might have problematic attitude towards something (or someone), but let’s face it – every cat is like that.
-In fact, unlike dogs, horses and most other domestic animals, feline furballs are actually well-known for having a cat-titude.
+Your cat might have a problematic attitude towards something (or someone), but let’s face it – every cat is like that.
+In fact, unlike dogs, horses, and most other domestic animals, feline furballs are actually well-known for having a cat-titude.
 So, if your own fluffy pal happens to be a pain in your neck sometimes, just take a deep breath and love it the way it is.
 Trust me on this one – even the most difficult moments are still worth it!